 A series discussing hot topics and cases in the field of ethics.
 Discussions have included marijuana treatment for childhood seizure disorders and Colorado’s Right to Try law and patients who are seeking experimental treatments.
 Interaction, discussion, debate and personal reflection are encouraged at these events which are free and open to the public.
 Topic suggestions are welcome; please e-mail Dr. Tess Jones with your ideas for future Ethics Bites.

-Join us for a discussion moderated by Jackie Glover, PhD, with panelists:
+A panel discussion discussion moderated by Jackie Glover, PhD, on April 16, 2018 with panelists:

 Patrick O’Rourke, JD, Vice President, University Counsel and Secretary of the Board of Regents

-Manager, UCH Spiritual Care Services and ACPE Program.
+Julie Swaney, MDiv.
+Manager, UCH Spiritual Care Services.
 Co-Chair UCH Ethics Committee

 Tara Gray-Wolfstar, RN, Lead Artist and Clinician - Skin Holistic Dermagraphic Clinic - Boulder